kumaruxie/Projects/README.md

 This repository contains realistic, portfolio-grade projects built to practice and demonstrate:

-Modern web design principles
+-Modern web design principles

-Responsive layouts (mobile-first where applicable)
+-Responsive layouts (mobile-first where applicable) -Clean HTML/CSS structure

-Clean HTML/CSS structure

-Functional JavaScript (where required)
+-Functional JavaScript (where required)

-UI/UX thinking, not just visuals
+-UI/UX thinking, not just visuals

 Each project is either:

-A mock product/business, or
+-A mock product/business, or

-A concept built to solve a specific UI/UX problem
+-A concept built to solve a specific UI/UX problem

-Tech Stack
+Tech Stack:

-HTML5

-CSS3
+-HTML5
+-CSS3

-JavaScript (Vanilla)
+-JavaScript (Vanilla)

-Figma (for UI/UX and design systems)
+-Figma (for UI/UX and design systems)

-Git & GitHub
+-Git & GitHub

 No frameworks unless explicitly mentioned inside a project.